Twice-of-all/Twice/index.md

-Nwe hand,just use it to study.
+New hand,just use it to study.